slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On mentorship

 <!--
-> *"It is impossible for a man to learn what he thinks he already knows."  -- Epictetus*
-> *"Children begin by loving their parents.
-After a time they judge them.
-Rarely, if ever, do they forgive them."  -- Oscar Wilde*
 > *"Good teaching is 1/4 preparation and 3/4 theatre."  -- Gail Godwin*
 > *"A good teacher does not teach facts, he or she teaches enthusiasm, open-mindedness and values."  -- Gian Carlo Rota*